 Current research at Mono Lake includes projects that focus on bird species that depend on Mono Lake for their survival and, because they migrate, are also indicators of ecological conditions elsewhere in the world.
 The Mono Lake Committee supports these research projects with our research boat, staff time, and funding.
 Explore the Mono Basin Clearinghouse to learn about additional research projects in the area or see more below.

-Over 300 species of birds have been observed in the Mono Basin, and it’s a key location on the Pacific Flyway for many migratory species.
+More than 300 species of birds have been observed in the Mono Basin, and it’s a key location on the Pacific Flyway for many migratory species.
 With such diverse and abundant bird life, Mono Lake is a popular place for bird research.

 Population and Habitat Analyses for Greater Sage-Grouse (Centrocercus urophasianus) in the Bi-State Distinct Population Segment